TheRealGecko/Fighting_Robot/README.md

 # Fighting_Robot
-Bethany L., Danya C. and I made a fighting robot made for a school project
+Bethany L., Danya C. and I made a fighting robot (the Batmobile) for a school project